ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-09-swiftui-basics-project-structure-views-and-previews.md

 tags: ["100DaysOfSwiftUI"]
 ---

-<p class="intro"><span class="dropcap">W</span>elcome back to the "100 Days of SwiftUI" series!
+<p class="intro"><span class="dropcap">T</span>his is a new post of the "100 Days of SwiftUI" series.
 In today's post we'll embark on a fundamental journey: understanding the core structure of a SwiftUI app.
 We'll demystify the Xcode project setup and explore the essential building blocks of every SwiftUI masterpiece.
 Let's get started!</p>

 ## Creating a New SwiftUI Project